with disc brown, dark gray over striations, with

 entirely black.
 In addition, the two species are

-was well over 5% distant (by pairwise comparison of
+was was nearly 7% distant (by pairwise comparison of

 Information to support the viewer in reading the content of "technical" tabs